OUR CRUCIAL SPRING CAMPAIGN IS NOW UNDERWAY

 The internal State Department documents, which pertain to the review of TransCanada's proposed Keystone XL tar sands oil pipeline, show that a State Department official cheered "Go Paul!" after TransCanada lobbyist Paul Elliott announced his firm had obtained new support for the pipeline.
 They reveal multiple department officials' understanding that TransCanada planned to reapply to pipe oil at potentially dangerous pressures after the Keystone XL was approved (TransCanada announced in August 2010 that it was withdrawing its application for a permit to use high pressures).
 And they provide further evidence of inappropriately cozy relationships between multiple department employees and lobbyist Elliott, who was lobbying illegallyfor as long as two years due to his failure to disclose his lobbying as required by the Foreign Agents Registration Act.

-An overview of key contents of the newly released documents, as well as links to pdfs of the documents themselves, can be found at http://www.foe.org/new-foia-docs-reveal-smoking-gun-regarding-state-department-bias.
+An overview of key contents of the newly released documents, as well as links to pdfs of the documents themselves, can be found at https://www.foe.org/new-foia-docs-reveal-smoking-gun-regarding-state-department-bias.

 "The contents of these newly released documents are shocking.
 They expose a rigged State Department process conducted in close coordination with oil firm TransCanada," said Erich Pica, president of Friends of the Earth.
 "These revelations should disqualify the State Department from playing any further role in the pipeline review.
 If President Obama is true to his campaign pledge to end the days of lobbyists setting the agenda in Washington, he must revoke the State Department's authority to approve this pipeline."